-5.3.6 Human Machine Interface (HMI)
+5.3.4 Human Machine Interface (HMI)

-HMI points can be achieved for the following:
+A maximum of 0.5 points is available for HMI.
+Points can be achieved for the following:

-Supplementary warning for the FCW system
+Supplementary warning for the FCW system 1 point

-1 point

-In addition to the required audiovisual warning, a more sophisticated warning like head-up display, belt jerk, brake jerk or any other haptic feedback is awarded when it is issued at a TTC > 1.2s.
+In addition to the required audio-visual warning, a more sophisticated warning like head-up display, belt jerk, brake jerk or any other haptic feedback is awarded when it is issued at a TTC > 1.2s.
 This is only valid for cases where the AEB system is not able to fully avoid the impact at full overlap.